22 Best Trees For Bees + FREE Printable

 Oak trees will keep giving for many years.

 Oaks provide a food source as well as shelter from the elements.
-With a life expectancy of up to one thousand years, they’ll potentially help billions of insects live happier lives.
+With a life expectancy of up to one thousand years, they’ll help billions of insects live happier lives.

 7. Alder